The Mental Health Solution . com

 Examples: Being drunk or high, or coming down from such drugs as marijuana, LSD, cocaine (including crack), PCP, amphetamines, heroin, ketamine, and alcohol.

-In such cases, the hallucinations can be the direct result of the drug ingested or due to a spiritual foothold created by drug use.
+In such cases, the hallucinations can be the direct result of the drug ingested, due to a spiritual foothold created by drug use or a combination of the two.

 "Do not get drunk on wine, which leads to debauchery." {Ephesians 5:18 NIV}